Smart roads that can deliver real-time data.

 On the back of hosting the Intelligent Transport Systems World Congress late last year and with transport equipment being Victoria’s second largest manufacturing industry contributing $3.8B to the local economy, we’re at the tipping point for redefining mobility for future generations and Victoria wants in, aiming to make the home of the world’s most liveable city, more liveable.

-In this event we explored:
+In this event we’ll be exploring:

 - The transport technologies emerging in Victoria